 Australian International School

-AIS makes the academic wellbeing of students an absolute priority; the school strives to ensure that students and families receive the best care and up-to-date advice from their school counsellor and wellness team.
+AIS makes the academic well-being of students an absolute priority; the school strives to ensure that the mental health of students and families receives the best care and up-to-date advice from their school counsellor and wellness team.

 With the unprecedented change resulting from the COVID-19 situation, the school is using C.A.R.E.S.
 (Connection, Attitude, Relationships, Engagement, Safety).
-It’s a way for the school community to identify, monitor and address the social and emotional wellbeing of students through a regular self-reflection and reporting tool.
+It’s a way for the school community to identify, monitor and address the social and mental health of students through a regular self-reflection and reporting tool.
 This simple survey is delivered twice a term through their pastoral programme and is designed to capture a snapshot of how students are feeling at a given point in time.
-This data is used to have informed conversations about academic wellbeing with students, teachers and families.
+This data is used to have informed conversations about academic well-being with students, teachers and families.

 #1 Minimise screen time

-Screen time can be part of a healthy lifestyle for teenagers when it’s balanced with other activities that are good for your child’s development and wellbeing.
+Screen time can be part of a healthy lifestyle for teenagers when it’s balanced with other activities that are good for the mental health issues in youths.
 Physical activity keeps teenage bodies and minds fit and healthy.
 Teenagers need at least one hour of moderate exercise every day; this needs to be planned to balance it with other activities, including screen time.